mozilla/wp-web-push/wp-web-push/readme.txt

 7. Firefox notification on Linux.

 == Changelog ==
+= 1.1.5 =
+* Improve performance when sending notifications.

 = 1.1.4 =
 * Improve performance for websites that have many subscribers.